Do you think Twitter is a self-indulgent waste of time? You’re not alone.

 On the face of it, a twibe seems like just another redundant label.
 But a twibe can fulfil an important dual role:

-1. By joining a twibe, you are promoting yourself to the Twittersphere as a like-minded member of a particular community, and by implication, as a peer worth following;
+- By joining a twibe, you are promoting yourself to the Twittersphere as a like-minded member of a particular community, and by implication, as a peer worth following; and conversely,

 I would argue that both roles further Twitter as a peer-to-peer knowledge sharing forum.